Hoangnhat4869/bk-jobmate/GOOGLE_AUTH_SETUP.md

 # Google Authentication Setup for BKJobmate

-This guide will help you set up Google Authentication for the BKJobmate app.
+This guide will help you set up Google Authentication for the BKJobmate app with the new cyese.me API backend.

 ## Prerequisites

 - Expo CLI installed
 - Google Cloud Console account
 - App running on Expo
+- Backend API running on https://api.cyese.me/

 ## 1. Create a Google Cloud Project